openedx/xblock-google-drive/README.md

 Running tests
 -------------

-From the xblock-mentoring repository root, run the tests with the following command:
+From the xblock-google-drive repository root, run the tests with the following command:

 ```bash